onfido/onfido-ios-sdk/README.md

 After adding the SDK as a dependency of your project and running `pod install`, you can launch the Onfido SDK flow choosing what screens to show, what to capture and what data to create on our API.

-You should initialise the `Onfido` class and present with the `flow()` method which will contain all the relevant steps you asked for when initialising.
+You should initialise the `OnfidoFlow` class and present with the `run()` method which will contain all the relevant steps you asked for when initialising.

 ```
-let onfido = Onfido(apiToken: "YOUR API TOKEN")
+let onfidoFlow = OnfidoFlow(apiToken: "YOUR API TOKEN")
     .and(capture: captureOptions)
     .and(create: createOptions)
     .and(handleResponseWith: { onfidoResponse in
     })

-self.presentViewController(onfido.flow(), animated: true, completion: nil)
+self.presentViewController(onfidoFlow.run(), animated: true, completion: nil)
 ```

 ### Capture Options